Determined-Modeller/H2AuxInvestTest/README.md

 <img src="src/assets/ProjectLogo2.png"  height="210" width="210">

-## H2AuxInvest - Supporting the Hydrogen Supply Chain
+## H2AuxInvest - Estimate costs of your hydrogen infrastructure

+### Our Output
+We are proud to present our Hydrogen Infrastructure Costing Tool, used to estimate costs of your hydrogen compression and storage infrastructure at the following link: www.calculateh2.org

 ### Our Mission
 In Scotland's Hydrogen Supply Chain, knowledge transfer faces significant hurdles.
 H2AuxInvest is dedicated towards turning this current weakness into a sector-wide strength with an open ecosystem.

-### Our Output
-We are proud to present our web app at the following link: www.calculateh2.org

 ### The Challenge